Dehydrating/Freeze Drying 101

 .

-This dehydrator is a work of art, visually pleasing and whisper quiet.
-It comes with trays that are designed for small items as well as fruit leather trays.
+This dehydrator is a work of art that is visually pleasing and whisper-quiet.
+It comes with trays that are designed for small items, as well as fruit leather trays.

 Making your own dehydrator:

-An easy to make and affordable dehydrator can be made on your own with a few furnace filters for racks, bungie corded to a simple box fan.
-This works real well!
-In some cases it is better as it does not use heat, so it will not cook your food as it dries.
+An easy-to-make and affordable dehydrator can be made on your own with a few furnace filters for racks and bungee corded to a simple box fan.
+This works really well!
+In some cases, it is better as it does not use heat, so it will not cook your food as it dries.
 See here for the Alton Brown ‘Good Eats’ method.

 For more references on drying food at home, these books can help: